 Contact Yat to discuss

 Making your workplace accessible, breaking barriers, joining the movement to measure, and more: firstname.lastname@example.org.

 Micaela is a disabled professional with a focus on equitable community building and broad systems change, and a strong knowledge of accessible marketing and communications practices.
 She has a BA in Gender, Sexuality and Women’s Studies, Indigenous Studies, and Communications from SFU.

 In addition, she has been an activist and advocate in disability communities for over a decade—working to improve representation, health care access, and accessible employment.
 As a person with Spinal Muscular Atrophy, she knows firsthand the challenges of finding work with a visible disability; and hopes through this work we can press forward with further opportunities for others in BC.

-When she’s not working, Micaela can be found exploring Vancouver’s cafes and being a homebody with her partner and small Yorkie.
+When she’s not working, Micaela can be found exploring Vancouver’s cafes and being a homebody with her partner, Yorkie, and kitten.

 Contact Micaela to discuss

 content you’d like shared with our network, accessible job postings, questions about the Community of Accessible Employers, and more: email@example.com.